 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clearing firm Wedbush Securities, Inc. and our custodial firm, TD Ameritrade, Inc., back up our important records in geographically separate areas.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm, and our custodial firm, that their objective is to restore their own operations and be able to complete existing transactions and accept new transactions and payments within the same day.
+Our custodial firm, TD Ameritrade, Inc., backs up our important records in geographically separate areas.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our custodial firm, that their objective is to restore their own operations and be able to complete existing transactions and accept new transactions and payments within the same day.
 Your orders and requests for funds and securities could be delayed during this period.

 FOR MORE INFORMATION – If you have questions about our business continuity planning, you may contact us in person at 600 “B” Street, Suite 2204, San Diego, CA 92101, by telephone at (619) 234-3235, (619) 234-0196, or (619) 544-0260, or by e-mail at firstname.lastname@example.org.